yclas/documentation/how-ads-moderation-works.md

 ### Payment on

 When payment is active, user is redirected to payment gateway.
 But not in all cases… Only cases that have set fixed amount of money are considered to be valid.
-Other ones are dealt like in case of “Post directly”.
-Example: Category “Rent a cat” have fixed amount of 10 USD.
-After a user has set all necessary fields and clicked on button to post, he will be redirected to “Paypal”.
-Than he makes payment and after this payment has been validated by “Paypal” and our back-office his advertisement is published with current date and time.
-But if Category “Rent a car” doesn't have amount (amount of money = 0 ), user advertisement will get published with a current date and time.
+Other ones are dealt like in case of "Post directly”.
+Example: Category "Rent a cat” have fixed amount of 10 USD.
+After a user has set all necessary fields and clicked on button to post, he will be redirected to "Paypal”.
+Than he makes payment and after this payment has been validated by "Paypal” and our back-office his advertisement is published with current date and time.
+But if Category "Rent a car” doesn't have amount (amount of money = 0 ), user advertisement will get published with a current date and time.
 And set on top of the list.

 _EMAIL:_ One email is sent, that confirms that this advertisement is now active.
-Same as in “Post directly”.
+Same as in "Post directly”.

 ### Email confirmation on